radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 ### AWS VPN

 From my initial research This VPN option seems confusing.
-It would take the hosting team to learn a new VPN system.
-Additionally all Users will need to be re-added and download a new VPN client software.
+It would take the hosting team some time to learn a new VPN system.
+All Users will need to be re-added and download a new VPN client software.
+A factor that I have found is AWS VPN is not FIPS compliant and knowing this is government work that might have an impact on what we can do.

+* good, everything stays within AWS
+* Bad, Having to learn a new VPN
+* bad, adding and managing new users